Mukesh441/document_portal/README.md

 code .

 # Create a new UV environment with Python 3.12
+uv init
-UV venv .venv
+uv venv .venv

 # Activate the environment (use full path to the environment)-- using Gitbash
 source .venv/scripts/activate

 # Install dependencies from requirements.txt
-pip install -r requirements.txt
+uv pip install -r requirements.txt